Asset Protection Planning Law Firm

 Irrevocable Trusts are great long-term asset protection tools that transfer money out of your name by assigning someone you trust to manage the money.
 The person creating the Trust (“Grantor”) places certain assets into the Trust and designates who will manage them (“Trustee”).
 The Trustee can be almost anyone other than your spouse.
 The assets are then managed according to the Grantor’s terms.
 The assets placed into an Irrevocable Trust are generally protected so long as the Grantor is not a direct beneficiary of the Trust.

-Insurance is a crucial and affordable tactic that every professional should take advantage of.
+Insurance is a crucial and affordable tactic that every individual or business professional should take advantage of.
 If you or a patron to your business gets injured, insurance can cover the medical expenses.
 If you get sued, insurance can cover your legal defense costs, whether you win or lose.
 We can spot future dangers that are a liability to your business.
 Whether it is automobile, life, long-term care, disability, malpractice, landlord/tenant, or business liability insurance, we will put you in touch with an insurance professional who can help.

 Other Asset Protection Strategies